bdurrett/Garage-Door-Controller/README.md

 On Ubuntu / Debian: `sudo apt-get install libdevice-serialport-perl`

 To make the serial interface accessible, you need to make the serial port accessible by the web user or grant sudo access to the script.
-Use `visudo` and add this line:
+You can add the web user `www-data` to the `dialout` group, or if you want something a little less secure, use `visudo` and add this line:
 `www-data ALL=(root) NOPASSWD: /var/www/html/garage/garageinterface`

 Make sure the file garageinterface is executable, `chmod a+x garageinterface`